 Key data: 15 energy carrier cards; introducing and playing with the cards is for 1 hour.

-PowerPoint presentations for pupils age 13-18
+PowerPoint presentations and videos for pupils age 13-18

 Overview of PowerPoint presentations and complementary lesson guides